geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " In Stromboli my Pyros holds his court,
 " And there must all who seek the king resort;
 " Then hither come, and if thy prayers or mine
-" Have power to move, the Veil again is thine ; 880
+" Have power to move, the Veil again is thine; 880
-" Nor fear ; my voice shall check the rage of heat,
+" Nor fear; my voice shall check the rage of heat,
 " And guide thee safely to his flaming seat."

 " We move obedient. — My Alonzo's shield
-Our quest divulges on its argent field ;
+Our quest divulges on its argent field;
 Before the monarch's throne a maid appears,
 Who seems to sue with ineffectual tears;
 And near her stands a knight in sable mail,